Blinkinlabs/PatternPaint/README2.md

 * Linear: Single strip of LEDs spaced evenly along a row (BlinkyTape)
 * Matrix: A grid of LEDs (BlinkyMatrix)
-* Arbitrary: 2d arrangement of LEDs in any arbitrary posisitons (BlinkyTile, BlinkyPixels) (coming soon)
+* Mapped: 2d arrangement of LEDs in any arbitrary posisitons (BlinkyTile, BlinkyPixels)

 # Patterns